 Course description for Pain Science in Practice: with Lorimer Moseley

-Duration: 2 days
+Duration: 2 days (meals included)

 The course will be held in English.
 Lorimer is used to teach to non-native audiences.